cshorler/ondomready/README.md

 ### License ###

-onDOMReady is is licensed under the terms of the MIT License, see the included license.txt file.
+onDOMReady is licensed under the terms of the MIT License, see the included license.txt file.